Sinningia eumorpha

 Hybridization

 Sinningia eumorpha has been used a lot in hybridization, and was one of the main parents of the xGloxinera hybrids of 50 years ago.
 It brings a lot of good qualities to hybrids, such as compactness, good leaf texture, and quickness to bloom from seed.
-This species usually has only one flower per axil, so increasing the flower count by appropriate choice of breeding partner is one of the goals when hybridizing with this species.
+This species usually has only one flower per axil, so increasing the flower count by appropriate choice of breeding partner is one of the goals when hybridizing with it.

 Tuber